Shostakovich

 Dmitri Dmitriyevich Shostakovich (25 September [O.S.Wikipedia

-12 September] 1906 – 9 August 1975) was a Soviet composer and pianist who became internationally known after the premiere of his First Symphony in 1926 and thereafter was regarded as a major composer.
+12 September] 1906 – 9 August 1975) was a Soviet-era Russian composer and pianist who became internationally known after the premiere of his First Symphony in 1926 and thereafter was regarded as a major composer.
 Shostakovich achieved early fame in the Soviet Union, but had a complex relationship with its government.Wikipedia

 His 1934 opera Lady Macbeth of Mtsensk was initially a success but later condemned by the Soviet government, putting his career at risk.
 In 1948, his work was denounced under the Zhdanov Doctrine, with professional consequences lasting several years.
 Even after his censure was rescinded in 1956, performances of his music were occasionally subject to state interventions, as with his Thirteenth Symphony (1962).Wikipedia